Pyromagne/SFML-Button/README.md

 The `RectButton` class is a derived class of `Button` that provides a rectangular button implementation.
 It provides the following methods:

-- `RectButton(const sf::Vector2f)`: constructs a rectangular button with the given size.
+- `RectButton(const sf::Vector2f)`: constructs a rectangular button object with the given size.
-- `RectButton(const sf::Vector2f, const sf::Vector2f)`: constructs a rectangular button with the given size and position.
+- `RectButton(const sf::Vector2f, const sf::Vector2f)`: constructs a rectangular button object with the given size and position.
-- `RectButton(const sf::Vector2f, bool autoSize)`: constructs a rectangular button with the given size, and optionally automatically sizes the button to fit its label.
+- `RectButton(const sf::Vector2f, bool autoSize)`: constructs a rectangular button object with the given position, and optionally automatically sizes the button to fit its label.

 The `RectButton` class also provides the following member variables: